'Vilal Housing' to deliver 50 Residential Villas by 2024 to its Clients in the UAE

-(MENAFN- Virtue mena) Dubai, UAE, 30 January 2024: 'Vilal Housing', a trademark specialized in the development of residential homes in the UAE, has revealed the design and construction plans for 50 residential villas, scheduled to be delivered in 2024.
+(MENAFN- Virtue Marketing Consultancy) Dubai, UAE, 30 January 2024: 'Vilal Housing', a trademark specialized in the development of residential homes in the UAE, has revealed the design and construction plans for 50 residential villas, scheduled to be delivered in 2024.

 The company underscores that the timely delivery of these housing units to its UAE citizens clients will play a crucial role in addressing the increasing demand for housing in the country.